uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 # Generating, collecting, and storing Big Data

-So where does all the data come from to make Big Data?
+So where does all this data come from?
 Here are a few examples of things that generate this data that you may have encountered:

 ### Apps and Websites